 Each local public body in Japan, including the Metropolis, is required pursuant to the Local Autonomy Act of Japan (Act No. 67 of 1947) (the "Local Autonomy Act") to prepare an annual statement of revenues and expenditures for budgetary purposes.
 This account settlement information is prepared on a cash basis in accordance with Local Governmental Accounting Standards and must be approved by the Tokyo Metropolitan Assembly (the "Assembly").
 Japanese local government account settlements contrast actual revenues earned and expenses incurred during the local government's fiscal year (1st April to 31st March) against budgets prepared using estimated revenues and expenses for the same fiscal year.
-Account settlement information allows the Metropolis, taxpayers and investors to assess the efficiency and accuracy of the budget, and also provides a basis of Local Government Accounting Standards presented herein covers the Metropolis' General Account, Special Accounts and Public Enterprise Accounts.
+Account settlement information allows the Metropolis, taxpayers and investors to assess the efficiency and accuracy of the budget, and also provides a basis and framework for the budget for the following fiscal year.
+Account settlement information prepared on the basis of Local Government Accounting Standards presented herein covers the Metropolis' General Account, Special Accounts and Public Enterprise Accounts.

-Financial Statements Prepared in Accordance with Tokyo Metropolitan Government Accounting Standards ("Metropolis Accounting Standard Financial Statements")
+Financial Statements Prepared in Accordance with Tokyo Metropolitan Government Accounting Standards (the "Metropolis Accounting Standard Financial Statements")

-Since April 2006, the Metropolis has prepared annual financial statements for its General Account and Special Accounts based on accrual basis accounting and double-entry bookkeeping procedures in addition to the abovementioned account settlement information prepared using Local Government Accounting Standards.
+Since April 2006, the Metropolis has prepared annual financial statements for its General Account and Special Accounts based on accrual basis accounting and double-entry bookkeeping procedures in addition to the above-mentioned account settlement information prepared using Local Government Accounting Standards.
 These financial statements are prepared in accordance with the Tokyo Metropolitan Government Accounting Standards, an accounting standard developed by the Metropolis and adopted in 2006.
-The Metropolis Account settlement information prepared using Local Government Accounting Standard Financial Statements are published annually as reference material for the account settlement information prepared using Local Government Accounting Standards.
-The Metropolis Accounting Standard Financial Statements comprise (1) a balance sheet; (2) a statement of operating cost; (3) a cash flow statement; and (4) a statement of changes in net assets and are audited each year by the Audit and Inspection Commission of the Tokyo Metropolitan Government Accounting Standards.
-The Metropolis believes these financial statements provide useful supplemental information regarding the Metropolis' financial status and condition when read together with the account settlement information prepared using Local Government Accounting Standard financial statements for the fiscal years 2012, 2013 and 2014 have been included in Annex A to this Prospectus.
+The Metropolis Accounting Standard Financial Statements are published annually as reference material for the account settlement information prepared using Local Government Accounting Standards.
+The Metropolis Accounting Standard Financial Statements comprise (1) a balance sheet; (2) a statement of operating cost; (3) a cash flow statement; and (4) a statement of changes in net assets and are audited each year by the Audit and Inspection Commission of the TMG to determine whether the financial statements have been prepared in accordance with the Tokyo Metropolitan Government Accounting Standards.
+The Metropolis believes these financial statements provide useful supplemental information regarding the Metropolis' financial status and condition when read together with the account settlement information prepared using Local Government Accounting Standards.
+Certain portions of the Metropolis Accounting Standard Financial Statements for the fiscal years 2013, 2014 and 2015 have been included in Annex A to this Prospectus.

-Account Settlement Information based on Ordinary Accounts in Accordance with Criteria Established by the MIC ("Metropolis Ordinary Accounts")
+Account Settlement Information based on Ordinary Accounts in Accordance with Criteria Established by the MIC (the "Metropolis Ordinary Accounts")